Teen Vogue Staff Rail Against New Editor-in-Chief’s Past Tweets Mocking Asians

 In addition to the public statement, The Daily Beast also learned that Teen Vogue staff privately expressed concerns on Monday to Condé Nast’s global chief content officer Anna Wintour and CEO Roger Lynch about the hiring process and the decision to tap McCammond for the top job.

-“Alexi McCammond was appointed editor-in-chief of Teen Vogue because of the values, inclusivityand depth she has displayed through her journalism.
+“Alexi McCammond was appointed editor-in-chief of Teen Vogue because of the values, inclusivity and depth she has displayed through her journalism.
 Throughout her career she has dedicated herself to being a champion for marginalized voices.
-Two years ago she took responsibility for her social media history and apologized,” a Condé Nast spokesperson said in a statement to The Daily Beast.
+Two years ago she took responsibility for her social media history and apologized,” a Condé Nast spokesperson said in a statement.

-Condé additionally shared a note the company said McCammond sent to her new colleagues on Monday: “I’m beyond sorry for what you have experienced over the last twenty-four hours because of me.
+And in a staff-wide note sent Monday to her new colleagues and obtained by The Daily Beast, McCammond wrote: “I’m beyond sorry for what you have experienced over the last twenty-four hours because of me.
 You’ve seen some offensive, idiotic tweets from when I was a teenager that perpetuated harmful and racist stereotypes about Asian Americans.
 I apologized for them years ago, but I want to be clear today: I apologize deeply to all of you for the pain this has caused.
 There’s no excuse for language like that.
 I am determined to use the lessons I’ve learned as a journalist to advocate for a more diverse and equitable world.
 Those tweets aren’t who I am, but I understand that I have lost some of your trust, and will work doubly hard to earn it back.
 I want you to know I am committed to amplifying AAPI voices across our platforms, and building upon the groundbreaking, inclusive work this title is known for the world over.”

+She continued: “I’m heartbroken by the nasty vitriol some of you have experienced in the wake of this situation.
+It is completely unacceptable.
+But as we navigate through this together, what matters to me is crushing the work we do.
+My number one mission in leading you through this next chapter is to make you all feel more confident, comfortable, and fearless in your storytelling and the boundaries we can push together as a team.
+From the bottom of my heart, thank you all for this opportunity and for sticking with me.”

 While McCammond garnered praise among political journalists for her coverage of the Trump White House and the 2020 election (she was named the emerging journalist of the year in 2019 by the National Association of Black Journalists), and could ostensibly help Teen Vogue sharpen its focus on politics—a coverage area the magazine leaned into during the Trump years—her hiring was met with some skepticism within the company.